hyperledger/iroha/docs/source/integrations/burrow_example.rst

 	emit Sent(msg.sender, receiver, amount);

 Case 2.
-Querying Iroha state
+Interacting with Iroha state
 ----------------------------

 Earlier we looked at an example of a contract that didn’t interact with Iroha state.